Ring Road Iceland Self Drive

 ICELAND RING ROAD VIDEO (1 MIN.)

-I don’t think anything could better demonstrate why you should drive the Iceland Ring Road than some enticing visuals.
+I don’t think anything could better demonstrate why you should drive Iceland’s Ring Road than some enticing visuals.
 Before we delve into the finer details, just take a 60-second peek at some of the amazing sights to behold on this epic journey!

 WHAT IS THE ICELAND RING ROAD?

-The Iceland Ring Road follows Route 1 (a.k.a.
-Highway 1), a motorway that circumnavigates the entire island.
-It typically involves stops in South Iceland, East Island (Austurland) and North Iceland.
-Depending on how much time a person has, an Iceland Ring Road itinerary may also include the Westfjords (Northwest), and the Snæfellsnes Peninsula (West).
+The Iceland Ring Road follows Route 1, a highway that circumnavigates the entire island.
+It typically involves stops in the South Iceland, East Iceland (Austurland) and North Iceland.
+Depending on how much time a person has, an Iceland Ring Road trip may also include the Westfjords (Northwest), and the Snæfellsnes Peninsula (West).

 Iceland Ring Road Route Map